rmolinari/data_structures/README.md

 cp-algorithms.com is very helpful.
 See the implementations of the concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree` for examples.

-Since there are several concrete "types" and two underlying generic implementions there is a convenience method on the `SegmentTree` module to get instances.
+Since there are several concrete "types" and two underlying generic implementations there is a convenience method on the `SegmentTree` module to get instances.

 ``` ruby